AtomMe/PHBS_BlockChain_2018/README.md

 The symbiotic system of the ecological system building block chain is based on technology, the core is to generate an encrypted database for each node, the database consists of three parts: the user common data (OpenID), user behavior data (user generated data on the network) and an encryption encryption for the books, books records each terminal contribution value, reputation value and trading information.

 Block chain in recent years is one of the most revolutionary new technology.
-It is the essence of a distributed billing system to the center, its core value is to let the person or organization in the absence of authority under the supervision of the mutual cooperation of each other to establish trust.
+It is the nature of distributed billing system to the center, the core value of people or organizations that cooperate with one another in the absence of authority control, and establish trust.
 Generally speaking, block chains are a common way of accounting through network nodes.
 The implementation of distributed database information is highly accurate and safe, the data (block) are superimposed in time sequence (chain) to generate permanent, do not tamper with the record, to build trust-building network system.

 #### Framework of Symbiotic System